Gerard Majella: Patron of mothers

+Namesakes

 The Senior Coroner for Liverpool and Wirral sits at the Gerard Majella Courthouse in Liverpool.

-In Scotland, there is a church and primary school dedicated to St Gerard Majella in Bellshill, Lanarkshire, opened in 1971 & 1973 respectively.
-The maternity hospital, now a housing estate, was located close by, hence the choice of name of church and school.

 Two towns in Quebec, Canada, are named in his honour: one in the Montérégie region and another in the Lanaudière region.
 Another town, St-Jean-Sur-Richelieu, has one of its parishes named after him.

 In Ghent (Belgium) a model school was named after Saint Gerard.
-This school was exhibited on the world exhibition of 1913 in Ghent as a model for Belgium's future school buildings.
+This school was exhibited on the International Exposition (1913) in Ghent as a model for Belgium's future school buildings.
 In 1914 it was rebuilt after the exhibition with the same stones.
 Nowadays the Saint Gerard School is used by a charity organisation "Geraarke" (local name) which supports poor people with clothes and food packages.

 In Nigeria, there is a shrine dedicated to St Gerard Majella at a place called Oba, in Anambra State.
 It was given to the Redemptorists of the Vice-Province of Nigeria by the Archbishop of Onitsha, Most Rev. Valerian Okeke.
-The Redemeptorists also built a school for the poor and most abandoned in the shrine site dedicated to St Gerard Majella.
+The Redemptorists also built a school for the poor and most abandoned in the shrine site dedicated to St Gerard Majella.

 He was featured on an Italian 45-eurocent postage stamp in May 2005.